cbib/tflex/README.md

 ## Overview

-Pipeline in active development, intended for RNA-seq fastq files quality control, mapping, possible to extend to other applications.
+Pipeline in active development, intended for RNA-seq analysis, in our laboratory.

 Most of our datasets being paired-end, scripts have been tailored for them.